yuvraj-af/PaletteForge/readme.md

 **This application was made by a _Rookie_ programmer so it is bound to have numerous flaws.
 No clean architecture techniques were adopted.**

-**To anyone who wants to use the project, I've made this is Android Studio Electric Eel Patch 2.**
+**To anyone who wants to use the project, I've made this in Android Studio Electric Eel Patch 2.**